 CCPA: The 4 Consumer Rights

-The foundation of the Consumer Credit Protection Act is rooted in four basic consumer rights:
+The foundation of the Consumer Credit Protection Act is rooted in four fundamental consumer rights:

-- Right to safety: Ensures standards, testing and proper warning labels for all products and services.
+- The right to safety: ensures standards, testing and proper warning labels for all products and services

-- Right to information: Requires companies to provide truthful and accurate information.
+- The right to information: requires companies to provide truthful and accurate information

-- Right to choose: Prevents unfair competition and lets consumers choose alternative products.
+- The right to choose: prevents unfair competition and lets consumers choose alternative products

-- Right to be heard: Promises that the government will listen to complaints and act on them.
+- The right to be heard: promises the government will listen to complaints and act on them

 7 key components of the Consumer Credit Protection Act

-If you have applied for a credit card, loan or mortgage, chances are you have interacted with some aspect of the CCPA.
-For example, when you apply for a mortgage, you will receive a loan estimate and a closing disclosure with relevant information about fees, interest and more.
+If you’ve applied for a credit card, loan or mortgage, chances are you’ve interacted with some aspect of the CCPA.
+For example, when you apply for a mortgage, you’ll receive a loan estimate and a closing disclosure with relevant information about fees, interest and more.
+When you accept a new credit card, you sign an agreement that details your available credit balance, information on your interest rates and other fees and payment schedules.
+These are both examples of the CCPA at work.

 1. Equal Credit Opportunity Act

-The Equal Credit Opportunity Act (ECOA) aims to provide equal financial opportunity to all Americans applying for credit.
+The Equal Credit Opportunity Act (ECOA) aims to provide all Americans who apply for credit equal financial opportunity.

 It prevents creditors from denying an application based on any non-creditworthiness factor, including: